kahilav2/twitter-dashboard-on-akash/README.md

 # twitter-dashboard-on-akash

 Twitter Dashboard on Akash displays, and keeps track of the follower counts of specified Twitter accounts.
-It is containerized and ready to be hosted on [Akash Network](https://akash.network/), a decentralized and permissionless marketplace for compute.
+It is containerized and ready to be hosted on [Akash Network](https://akash.network/), a decentralized and permissionless marketplace for cloud computing.

 ### How to deploy